terraform-google-modules/terraform-google-cloud-dns/README.md

 # Terraform Google Cloud DNS Module

 This module makes it easy to create Google Cloud DNS zones of different types, and manage their records.
-It supports creating public, private, forwarding, and peering zones.
+It supports creating public, private, forwarding, peering, reverse_lookup and service directory zones.

 The resources/services/activations/deletions that this module will create/trigger are: